artisan1218/BMICalculator/README.md

-# BMI Calculator based on GUI
+# BMI Calculator with GUI
 Read input(height and weight as integers) from user, then perform calculation and eventually display the result to user interface.